 For most professional poker players, they too can do somewhat the same.
 Using math, they can pretty much estimate what the other player is holding.

 And just to be clear, we said estimate.
 I remember a new player asked me if I can tell what hand the other players are holding.

 I smiled back and said, “Yes and no.”

 Confused, he asked me to elaborate.
-It told him I can’t be 100 percent sure what exactly is the poker hand my opponent is holding, but I sometimes have a good “feel” of what he has depending on his poker behavior at the table.
+It told him I couldn’t be 100 percent sure what exactly is the poker hand my opponent is holding, but I sometimes have a good “feel” of what he has depended on his poker behavior at the table.